 Strength 3: 3.2 Work Package ToCs-the science and the ToC sections are strong and informative-albeit extremely ambitious for many of the work packages (e.g., 1-3).
 The work package descriptions address issues such as farmer involvement in variety testing, cost-effectiveness, and value addition of inclusive seed business models, providing public- and private-sector seed agencies with evidence and strategies for including varieties preferred by women and disadvantaged groups (work package 6).
 For work package 5, additional research questions could be considered such as: What are the potential returns and risks to a reduction in varietal release rules and procedures?
-What are the potential returns and risks to a reduction in regulatory procedures?
-Do the complementary approaches of farmer-based seed production and formal systems, contribute to the increased demand of improved varieties?
+What are the potential returns and formal systems, contribute to the increased demand of improved varieties?